Sanctuary Team Members

 831-583-8857

-Laura Ingulsrud joined NOAA’s Office of National Marine Sanctuaries (ONMS) as Policy Analyst for the West Coast Regional Office (WCRO) in June 2022.
-She mainly works out of the Channel Islands National Marine Sanctuary (CINMS) office in Santa Barbara, with regular travel up to the WCRO in Monterey.
-Her work primarily focuses on the proposed Chumash Heritage National Marine Sanctuary designation process, as well as other policy-related projects with the five west coast national marine sanctuaries.
+Laura Ingulsrud joined NOAA's Office of National Marine Sanctuaries (ONMS) as Policy Analyst for the West Coast Regional Office (WCRO) in 2022.
+She was heavily involved in the designation process for Chumash Heritage National Marine Sanctuary, and continues to support the newest sanctuary on the west coast.
+Laura works with all six west coast national marine sanctuaries, especially on policy, resource protection, management, fisheries coordination, and large-scale conservation issues.
 Before becoming a Policy Analyst with the WCRO, Laura worked as a contractor for the WCRO, NOAA Fisheries Office of Protected Resources (OPR), and CINMS in various capacities.
-She completed the Knauss Marine Policy Fellowship in 2021 as the Marine Mammal Conservation Fellow for OPR, where she focused on North Atlantic right whale vessel strike issues, worked on "Guidelines for Safely Deterring Marine Mammals", and served on NOAA Science Council’s Ecosystem Indicators Working Group.
-Laura graduated with a Master of Environmental Science and Management degree from the Bren School at the University of California, Santa Barbara (UCSB) in 2020, where she specialized in Coastal Marine Resources Management and Conservation Planning with a focus in Environmental Data Science.
-For her master’s thesis, Laura was project manager of a 4-person team working to create a marine spatial plan and economic valuation to reduce vessel strikes with sperm whales off Dominica.
+She completed the Knauss Marine Policy Fellowship in 2021 as the Marine Mammal Conservation Fellow for OPR, where she focused on North Atlantic right whale vessel strike issues, worked on "Guidelines for Safely Deterring Marine Mammals", and served on NOAA Science Council's Ecosystem Indicators Working Group.
+Laura graduated with a Master of Environmental Science and Management degree from the Bren School at the University of California, Santa Barbara (UCSB), where she specialized in Coastal Marine Resources Management and Conservation Planning with a focus in Environmental Data Science.
+For her master's thesis, Laura was project manager of a 4-person team working to create a marine spatial plan and economic valuation to reduce vessel strikes with sperm whales off Dominica.
 Laura was also an Ocean Health Index Fellow with the National Center for Ecological Analysis and Synthesis and served on the UCSB Coastal Fund Board of Directors.
 Before grad school, she worked as an environmental consultant, sailing instructor, marine mammal stranding volunteer, and intern for the Environmental Defense Center in Santa Barbara, and guided on Mt.
 Fuji in Japan for a season.
-Laura graduated with a Bachelor of Arts in Environmental Studies and a minor in Professional Writing from UCSB in 2013.
+Laura also holds a Bachelor of Arts in Environmental Studies and a minor in Professional Writing from UCSB.

 Lindsey Peavey Reeves, Ph.D.